rbnpercy/doggo_elixir/README.md

 # Doggo

+COMPLETELY OUT OF DATE.
+I DON'T HAVE TIME TO FIX AND FINISH RIGHT NOw...

 Doggo - an Elixir client library for the [dog.ceo](https://dog.ceo/dog-api/) Doggo API.

 Unofficial library - just a bit of a giggle for me.
 (Because who doesn't LOVE Doggos!?)